1. Select a discrete app icon.

 - Sabotaging employment opportunities for the victim

-- Forbidding the victim from working
+- Forbidding the victim from working or attending college

 - Forcing a victim to file fraudulent tax returns